-TPI agrees to the monitoring by the ERA of its compliance with the Over-payment Rules through an audit of TPI's obligations under its Over-payment Rules conducted every three years.
+TPI agrees to the monitoring by the ERA of its compliance with the Over-payment Rules through an audit of TPI's obligations under its Over-payment Rules conducted every three years after the commencement date of an access agreement inside the Code.

 This audit will be carried out by an Independent Auditor approved by the ERA, with TPI managing and funding the audit.
 The scope of the audit will be determined by the ERA.
-It is expected that the first audit will commence at the end of the 2012-13 financial year.